 Protect the seedlings from direct sun, wind, and rain during the first week.
 Increase the time they spend outdoors gradually over a week or two until they spend the full day outside.

-Remove any plants, weeds, or debris from where you plan to create your garden beds.
+Remove any plants, weeds, or debris from your garden beds.

 Loosen the soil with a garden fork or tiller to a depth of at least 8-10 inches but you can grow vegetables in only a few inches of topsoil too.
-Loosening the soil will help to improve drainage and make it easier for plant roots to penetrate the soil.
+Loosening the soil improves drainage and makes it easier for plant roots to penetrate the soil.

 Use a rake to smooth the soil and create a level planting surface.
 Then create planting rows or furrows, depending on the type of plants you are growing to maintain straight rows and make it easy to sow seed or plant vegetables.